 The best way to improve your customer experience is by ensuring you provide the best experience across every customer touchpoint.
 This will cover your digital assets, how your product or service is delivered, the quality of that product or service, and customer service.

 That’s the theory.
 However, there are many ways to go about achieving this goal.
 The following are three practical customer experience examples where firms excelled.
 That the stories are in the public domain is telling in itself.
-It shows how useful focusing on customer experience was to the brands in question.
+It shows how useful creating a positive customer experience was to the brands in question.
 Reading them will hopefully provide you with some ideas about effective customer experience strategy and best practices.

 Example 1 – Tommee Tippee’s Use of Social Listening

 We’ve already mentioned how you need to be proactive to provide good customer experience.
-You must think about your customers and what problems you may be able to solve for them before they arise.
+You must think about your customers’ needs, meetings them before they even realise they have them.
 One excellent and proactive way to find out what people think of your brand is via social listening.

 Tommee Tippee showed the value of social listening to customer experience in 2016.
 Late in that year, a desperate father shared on Twitter his need to find a very particular two-handled cup.
 David Carter’s autistic son would only drink from the specific cup, and it seemed to no longer be on the market.